MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/monitor-your-platform-infrastructure/troubleshoot-guide-for-azure-support.md

 **Resolution**: Go to the app service resource in managed resource group of the deployment and try restarting the app.
 If this does not fix the issue, navigate to diagnose and solve problems >> Diagnostic Tools >> Application Event Logs and check the latest entry with Level Error or Warn.
 If the error is related to failure in accessing certain resources, try restarting that resource.
-If this does not work reach out to MCT support team.
+If this does not work reach out to CT support team.

 **Root Cause 2**: App service unresponsive because of high resource usage on app service.

 **Resolution**: Navigate to App service plan resource on azure portal and check for CPU utilization.
-If CPU is the bottleneck (greater than 85-90 %) scale up the instance (Note: please don't scale out as there are certain limitations with scale out on MCT side).
+If CPU is the bottleneck (greater than 85-90 %) scale up the instance (Note: please don't scale out as there are certain limitations with scale out on CT side).

 **Root Cause 3**: App service unresponsive because of high resource usage on database.